Connecting data

 - Advanced API features: Additional configuration options

-- Services: Connecting to specialized backend providers
+- Services: Connecting to specialized back-end providers

 For more information about the philosophy behind this separation of concerns, check out the blog post One Size Does Not Fit All.